Dimer Method

 Output

-*_dimer_ts.xyz— The final converged transition state geometry.*_dimer_traj.xyz— Multi-frame XYZ trajectory file containing all intermediate structures generated during the search, useful for visualizing the path from the initial guess to the saddle point.
+*_dimer_ts.xyz— The final converged transition state geometry.*_dimer_traj.xyz— Multi-frame XYZ trajectory file containing all intermediate structures generated during the search from the initial guess to the saddle point.

 When to Use